chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 **How to**

-* Please open Mentimeter via the provided following link or code to join the survey session.
+* Please open Mentimeter via the provided following link and enter the code **or** to join the survey session by using the QRcode.
-* Once everyone is in, I’ll open the questions one by one—please answer step by step.
+* Once everyone is in, I’ll open the questions one by one — please answer step by step.
 * We will wait until everyone has answered before moving on.
 * Thank you for participating!
+* This survey is anonymous and no personal data will be collected!

  <table>
     <tr>